rasmushansen/sovereign-university-data-test/courses/ln201/en.md

 ![cover](assets/Chapitre7/7.JPG)

-In the Lightning Network, it is Alice's node that decides the route before sending the payment.
+In Lightning Network, it is Alice's node that decides the route before sending the payment.
 Therefore, there is a search for the best route and Alice is the only one who knows the route and the price.
 The payment is sent, but Susie has no information.

 ![cover](assets/Chapitre7/9.JPG)